On Einstein Structures for $\mathrm{SO}_0(p,p+1)$-Surface Group Representations: Introduction

-Guichard-Wienhard \cite{GW12} and Kapovich-Leeb-Porti \cite{KLP18} have constructed cocompact domains of discontinuity $\Omega$ in flag manifolds $\mathcal{F}=G/P'$ for $(P-)$Anosov representations.
-Usually, the parabolic subgroup $P'$ is not the same as $P$.
+Guichard-Wienhard \cite{GW12} and Kapovich-Leeb-Porti \cite{KLP18} have constructed cocompact domains of discontinuity $\Omega$ in flag manifolds $\mathcal{F}=G/Q$ for $(P-)$Anosov representations.
+Usually, the parabolic subgroup $Q$ is not the same as $P$.
 These domains $\Omega \subset \mathcal{F}$ are associated with the choice of a \emph{balanced Tits-Bruhat ideal}, which contains, in particular, the data of the flag manifold $\mathcal{F}$ in which the domain of discontinuity lies and the parabolic subgroup $P$ for which the Anosov condition holds.

-The quotient $M_{\rho} \coloneqq \rho(\pi_1S)\backslash \Omega$ of the domain defined via a balanced Tits-Bruhat ideal provides a compact manifold $M_{\rho}$ equipped with a locally homogeneous $(G,\mathcal{F}$)-geometric structure.
-For Hitchin representations, this manifold is a fiber bundle over $S$.
-More generally, the quotient $M_{\rho}$ is a fiber bundle over $S$ for representations $\rho: \pi_1S\rightarrow G$ that, up to deformations in the space of $(P-)$Anosov representations, factor through a rank one subgroup \cite{AMTW25}.
-The topology of the quotient $M_{\rho}$ is invariant under deformations in the space of ($P-$)Anosov representations.
-In particular, the topology of $M_{\rho}$ is the same for all Hitchin representations.
+The quotient $M_{\rho} \coloneqq \rho(\pi_1S)\backslash \Omega_{\rho}$ of the domain defined via a balanced Tits-Bruhat ideal provides a compact manifold $M_{\rho}$ equipped with a locally homogeneous $(G,\mathcal{F}$)-geometric structure.
+Since the Anosov condition is \emph{open} in $\chi(S,G)$, this means the mysterious manifold $M_{\rho}$ carries a large moduli space of $(G,\mathcal{F})$-structures that remain to be understood.

-The construction of the domain of discontinuity $\Omega_{\rho}$ does not, by itself, provide any geometric information on the resulting compact quotient $M_{\rho}$.
-Consequently, there has been a lot of work recently to investigate these manifolds.